pbearne/wp-author-avatars/readme.txt

 == Changelog ==

 = 1.9 =
-fix problem with WP 4.4
+fixed problem with WP 4.4 and widgets not saving
+Add help translate link

 = 1.8.8 =
 set the page count to strat at 1 not 0